charleszipp/abode/docs/onboarding/06-e2e-sample.md

 - What steps would you take, if any, to strengthen the security of the solution?
 - How can work be divided between a group of developers building an e2e Azure Digital Twins solution?
 - Are there any other events (in addition to telemetry and property changes) that we would want to use in an Azure Digital Twins solution?
-- What other services could be used in an Azure Digital Twin end-to-end solution (e.g, Azure Monitor)?
+- What other services could be used in an Azure Digital Twin end-to-end solution (e.g., Azure Monitor)?